brandon-pereira/betterdo/README.md

 - [http://localhost:4000/](http://localhost:4000/) is the API server
 - [http://localhost:4001/](http://localhost:4001/) is the Web App server
 - [http://localhost:4002/](http://localhost:4002/) is the public website (we recommend starting here)

-## Features

-- ⚛️ React Application leveraging Hooks and SWR.
-- 🤓 Uses TypeScript to reduce bugs and improve code satisfaction
-- 👷‍♂️ Leverages a Service Worker for offline support, push notifications, and an installable PWA.
-- 🧱 Uses Vite for blazing fast development and builds
-- 🎼 Leverages GitHub actions for automated production deploys and testing